Track 01: Types of Infectious Diseases

 Plant pathology is the study of diseases in plants caused by pathogens and environmental conditions.
 Organisms that cause infectious diseases include fungi, oomycetes, bacteria, viruses, viroids, virus like organisms, phytoplasmas, protozoa, nematodes and parasitic plants.
 Plant pathology also involves the study of pathogen identification, disease etiology, disease cycles, economic impact, plant disease epidemiology, plant disease resistance, how plant diseases affect humans and animals, pathosystem genetics and management of plant diseases.

-Grand Invitation from Pulsus Group to participants from all over the world to attend “2nd International Conference on Worldwide Infectious Diseases” held during Oct 30-31, 2017 in Atlanta, USA includes prompt keynote presentations, special sessions, workshops, symposiums, oral talks, poster presentations and exhibitions.
+Grand Invitation from Pulsus Group to participants from all over the world to attend “2nd International Conference on Worldwide Infectious Diseases” held during December 03-04, 2018 in Madrid, Spain includes prompt keynote presentations, special sessions, workshops, symposiums, oral talks, poster presentations and exhibitions.

 The microbial invasion and their multiplication inside host challenges human survival by causing infectious diseases.
 Most commonly known infectious diseases causing microorganisms are bacteria, viruses, fungi and parasites.
 The unpredictable spread of these infectious diseases causing huge economic loss.
 The scientific studies on these microorganisms and their epidemics need to be continued with the Research and Medical therapeutic studies to know the evolutionary properties of pathogenic microorganisms and their transmissions.